-RWCHR and HRF File Urgent Appeal with UN on Behalf of Saudi Prisoner of Conscience Raif Badawi Seeking Ramadan Pardon
+RWCHR and HRF File Appeal with UN on Behalf of Raif Badawi, Seeking Ramadan Pardon

 “Raif Badawi continues to languish in prison for saying what the Crown Prince Mohammed bin Salman has been saying regarding a more moderate Islam and open Saudi Arabia.
 Releasing Raif Badawi would not only be the just thing to do, but it would be in Saudi Arabia’s own interest to do so,” said Badawi’s international legal counsel and Chair of the Raoul Wallenberg Centre for Human Rights, the Honourable Irwin Cotler.